-A single-masted clinker-built vessel used until the 15th century.
+A single-masted vessel used until the 15th century.
 The Cog originated in Northern Europe and spread throughout the Baltic and to the Mediterranean.
 The first mention of a cog is from 948 AD in Muiden near Amsterdam.
 Even though the usual clinker construction limited the ultimate size of a cog, the English chronicler Thomas Walsingham speaks of great cogs in 1331 with three decks and over 500 crew and soldiers.
 A cog is characterised by high sides, a relatively flat bottom, rounded bilge and a single square sail Also Kog (Dutch).

 A broad beamed and shallow draught merchant sailing ship.
 They were designed to transport coal between ports.
 The HMS Bark Endeavour was a Whitby collier.

 Smallest of all the three-masted square-rigged sailing warships.
 Used mainly for reconnaissance also called a ‘sloop-of-war’ and could be classified as a small frigate.
 Armed with 8-22 guns on only one deck.

 A small single-masted and slow merchant vessel.
 Built solely for maximum hold capacity, not for it’s sailing qualities.

 A small rounded boat made of hides stretched over a wicker frame; still used in some parts of Great Britain.
 Also called Coracle.